yagarea/ggu.cz/_projects/pppql.md

 #website: https://getblades.org
 description: "Query language"
 author: David Koňařík
-license: "TODO: Add license"
+license: "MPL v2.0"
 category: Software
 ---

 Novel query language, PPPQL, which can be used instead of SQL in Postgres via an extension.
-The PPPQL language s currently functional as a prototype and is awaiting further development.
+The PPPQL language is currently functional as a prototype and is awaiting further development.